serradura/kind/README.md

 end
 ```

-Follows the list of constants, if the alias is available to be created:
+Follows the list of constants if the alias was defined:

 - `Empty::SET`
 - `Empty::HASH`